msharma84/Technical_Concepts/Java.md

     firstElement.ifPresent(System.out::println);
      ```

-- How do you check if all elements in a stream match a given condition?
+- How do you check if all elements in a stream match a given condition

      ```
     List<Integer> integerList = Arrays.asList(2,4,6,8);